morleym/furtive-handbook/docs/stakeholders.md

 sidebar_label: Stakeholders
 ---

-## Who are you?

 Maybe you're working solo on your first-ever project.
 Maybe you're the head of Comp Ops for a franchised esports league.
 Maybe you're the producer for a grassroots event broadcast.

-No matter what role you're playing, or what size & shape your project fits, you have to approach each project with objectives in mind.
+No matter what role you're playing, or what size & shape your project fits, you have to appease your stakeholders.
-These objectives usually come from your project's stakeholders.
+If you're running a project by yourself, then consider these to be each of the different hats you're wearing!

-## Stakeholders
+### Stakeholders

 Typical stakeholders involved with an event are: